mezzio/mezzio/doc/book/features/router/piping.md

 >
 > As noted in the [error handling chapter](../error-handling.md), you should
 > not use Stratigility 1.X-style error handling middleware at this time, even
-> if you are still using Expressive 1.X.
+> if you are still using Mezzio 1.X.
 If you have calls to
 > `pipeErrorHandler()`, these should be removed, and you should replace them
 > with standard middleware that performs error handling.